Close

 If your phone and software are compatible but you’re still having trouble pairing devices, it’s time to troubleshoot.

-If your hearing aids are paired properly but audio isn’t streaming, you could be streaming from the wrong device.
+If your hearing aids are paired properly, but the audio isn’t streaming, you could be streaming from the wrong device.
 Bluetooth hearing aids can pair to multiple devices, and you can switch between them using your smartphone.
 Check which device you’re streaming from by going to Settings > Bluetooth.

 Advancements in Bluetooth hearing aids technology

-Classic Bluetooth connectivity, or the original Bluetooth wireless communication rules, entered the hearing aid industry in 2005 with Starkey.
-Bluetooth hearing aids introduced new features, like audio streaming, but most people who wore Bluetooth hearing aids still had to carry around separate streamers to bridge audio between hearing aids and other Bluetooth devices.
+Classic Bluetooth connectivity entered the hearing aid industry in 2005 with Starkey.
+Bluetooth hearing aids introduced new features like audio streaming, but most people who wore Bluetooth hearing aids still had to carry separate streamers to bridge audio between hearing aids and other Bluetooth devices.
 And since it required so much power, classic Bluetooth technology drained the hearing aid battery.
-This meant users got less listening time during the day.6
+This meant users got less listening time during the day.
+[5] Pachal P. Bluetooth Hearing Aids Are Ready for Prime Time.
+Bluetooth Blog.
+Feb.
+25, 2020.
+Found on the internet at https://www.bluetooth.com/blog/bluetooth-hearing-aids-are-ready-for-prime-time/

-In 2011, Bluetooth announced its new Bluetooth low energy (BLE) protocol.
-This new protocol allowed smartphones to stream directly to hearing aids without significantly draining the battery and without an intermediary streamer.
-It was quickly adopted by ReSound a few years later in cooperation with Apple’s MFi technology and was followed by many other reputable hearing aid brands to improve convenience for their customers.
-Not too far behind, Android established its ASHA with the same BLE protocol, and Sonova unveiled its own universal Bluetooth streaming.
+In 2011, Bluetooth announced its new Bluetooth low energy (BLE) protocol, which allowed smartphones to stream directly to hearing aids without significantly draining the battery and without an intermediary streamer.
+ReSound entered the space a few years later, in cooperation with Apple’s MFi technology, followed by Android, which established its Audio Streaming for Hearing Aids (ASHA) protocol with the same BLE capability.

-Starkey is a great example of a brand with helpful features made possible by Bluetooth advancements.
-When you purchase Bluetooth-enabled Evolv AI or Genesis AI models, you gain access to fall detection and health tracking.
-Sensors in the hearing aid can detect quick acceleration, so if you fall, it will tell your smartphone to send a notification to a loved one.
-Older adults who want to age in place safely and independently may find peace of mind in this feature, especially if you have a higher risk of falling due to an injury or trouble balancing.
-Use the NCOA Falls Free CheckUp if you’d like to screen your risk of falls.
+The Evolv AI and Genesis AI models have built-in fall detection sensors that are able to communicate with the linked Starkey app.
+If the sensors detect the type of quick acceleration that indicates a fall, your smartphone will send a notification to a chosen contact.
+Older adults who want to age in place safely and independently may find peace of mind in this feature, especially if they have a higher risk of falling due to injury or trouble balancing.
+Visit NCOA’s Falls Free CheckUp to screen your risk of falls.

 Bottom line